FranciscoOnt/checkout-sdk-js/docs/interfaces/braintreethreedsecureoptions.md

 asked to verify their identity when they pay.
 The verification is done through a web page via an iframe provided by the card issuer.

-A set of options that are required to support 3D Secure authentication flow.

-If the customer uses a credit card that has 3D Secure enabled, they will be asked to verify their identity when they pay.
-The verification is done through a web page via an iframe provided by the card issuer.

 ## Hierarchy

 * **BraintreeThreeDSecureOptions**